thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

   </figcaption>
 </figure>

-The next most common color model in CSS is _HSL_.
-Unlike the RGB color model from [the last article](../exploring-rgb/), HSL doesn’t define color as a mixture of three primaries.
-It describes color as being made up of three different qualities.
-The first, _hue_, sets the overall color from the spectrum. _Saturation_ is how much that hue contributes to the overall color. _Lightness_ is how light or dark the color is.

 In CSS, both the HSL and the RGB color models work within the sRGB color space.
-All colors specified using RGB can also be specified using HSL, so they can be chosen more or less by personal preference.
+All colors specified using RGB can also be specified using HSL, so you can pick the one you are more comfortable with.
 But many people find working with HSL values more intuitive.

 ## Adjusting one axis